endocrimes/Jay/README.md

 - JSON [RFC4627](http://www.ietf.org/rfc/rfc4627.txt)
 - [Open Swift C7 JSON](https://github.com/open-swift/C7/blob/master/Sources/JSON.swift) with the use of [Jay-C7](https://github.com/czechboy0/Jay-C7)

+For extra convenience functions when working with the JSON enum, check out [Jay-Extras](https://github.com/czechboy0/Jay-Extras).

 # :question: Why?
 We all use JSON.
 Especially when writing server-side Swift that needs to run on Linux. `#0dependencies`